greygizmo/cust_seg/docs/METRICS_OVERVIEW.md

 # Metrics and Features Overview

-This document summarizes the main artifacts and metrics produced by the current pipeline.
+This document summarizes the main artifacts, features, and SQL tables used by the current pipeline.

 ## ICP Scoring (Azure SQL pipeline)